duffnshmrt/duff-linux/qtile/skel/README.md

 During install, add your user to the storage group.
 That way udiskie will automount disks.

-If you use Calamares installer, the install process is super simple and recommended.

-Side Note:

-I would like to thank Calamares team, Kevin Figueroa (Cereus Linux) and johna1 (F-Void Linux) for all the work done and guidance.

-I would like to express my gratitude and say a big thank you to Rúben Gomez (Youtube channel Ruben_&_Linux_:~) for all the encouragement.

 In Wayland, tray, notifications and locker don't work properly.